kbasaran/Speaker-Stuff-Calculator/README.md

 ## Speaker Stuff Calculator
 Calculation tool for loudspeaker driver and systems
 Written for Python 3.7.
-Employs Numpy, Pandas and Matplotlib.
+Employs Numpy, Pandas, Matplotlib, and PySide2.

 **Features**:
 * Modelling of loudspeaker response in free-air and closed box.